Right Arrow

 How video intelligence helps:

-AI cameras can monitor excavation zones, detect missing trench boxes, and alert supervisors if workers enter unprotected trenches.
-Real-time monitoring speeds up emergency response and ensures safety compliance.
+Video AI can monitor excavation zones and alert on-site managers if personnel enter unprotected trenches.
+This monitoring speeds up emergency response and supports safety compliance.

 Amputations and Machine-Related Injuries